For more up to date information and news on our project and to access materials, please visit the ADVANCEGeo website hosted by SERC.

 - Develop a sustainable model that can be transferred to other STEM disciplines.

 We focus on geoscientists because it is one of the least diverse of the science, technology, engineering, and mathematics (STEM) fields.
-Little data on how sexual harassment affects women with intersectional identities in the geosciences leads to a lack of awareness of the unique challenges faced by minority women and a lack of appropriate institutional response.
+Little data on how sexual harassment affects in the geosciences leads to a lack of awareness of the unique challenges faced by minoritized women and a lack of appropriate institutional response.
 The geosciences have an additional challenge: research and training at off-campus field sites where access to support networks and clear guidelines for conduct are weakened or absent.

-Erika Marín-Spiotta (Lead PI) is Treasurer and Leadership Board Member of the Earth Science Women’s Network and Associate Prof. of Geography, UW-Madison.
+Erika Marín-Spiotta (Lead PI) is Prof. of Geography, UW-Madison.
 She is a NSF CAREER awardee and past co-PI of an ADVANCE PAID award to support early-career women geoscientists.
 She is the 2016 AGU Sulzman Awardee for Excellence in Education and Mentoring.
-She was on the Steering Committee of the AGU SH workshop and serves on AGU’s Ethics Task Force.
+She was on the Steering Committee of the AGU sexual harassment workshop and served on AGU’s Ethics Task Force.

 Billy Williams is Director of Science and Vice President, Ethics, Diversity and Inclusion at the American Geophysical Union.
 As a member of the senior team reporting to the Executive Director/CEO, he works with the Council in designing and implementing AGU’s scientific agenda and work plan.
 Prior to AGU, Williams was a senior program officer at the National Academy of Sciences and Global Research and Development Director at the Dow Chemical Company.